Lukas-wsc/Data-Mining-Submission-Group-2/README.md

+## Note

+Since the resulting model-specific files are too large, we uploaded them to a public [OneDrive](https://1drv.ms/f/c/6f8f2f993c06db24/IgDaUrD2q06sTrSBVHHqeB2-AdgZs8nXBqAUeug322l8N9M?e=2VcrXO) to make them accessible.
+If you want to use them, download and add them under the `models/` folder.

 # Data Mining Project — Flight Price Regression

 This repository contains a series of Jupyter notebooks that build, train, and evaluate regression models (Baseline, Linear/Regularized, KNN, Random Forest, XGBoost, Neural Network) to predict flight prices ([subset from this dataset](https://www.kaggle.com/datasets/dilwong/flightprices)).
 The workflow is organized into numbered notebooks from preprocessing to final evaluation.